microsoft/vscode-arduino/README.md

 - **Arduino: Select Serial Port**: Change the current serial port.
 - **Arduino: Send Text to Serial Port**: Send a line of text via the current serial port.
 - **Arduino: Upload**: Build sketch and upload to Arduino board.
+- **Arduino: Upload Using Programmer**: Upload using an external programmer.
 - **Arduino: Verify**: Build sketch.

 ## Options